-Under the Plan, the aggregate number of shares of Common Stock that may be granted is 3,500,000 shares.
+Under the Plan, the aggregate number of shares of our common stock that may be granted, assuming approval of this Proposal No. 2, is 6,500,000 shares.
 Under the Plan, no more than 2,000,000 shares may be granted as Awards to any one individual during any calendar year.
 The maximum aggregate amount of cash that may be paid in cash during any calendar year with respect to one or more Awards payable in cash is \$2,000,000.